jenkinsci/ecutest-plugin/README.md

 ## Debugging

-To set the job console log level to debug following system property should be passed to `java` call to start Jenkins.
+To change the job console log level to debug, the system property `ecutest.debugLog` should be set to `true`.
+This could be done either at startup

 `java -Decutest.debugLog=true jenkins.war`

+or at runtime in the console under `Jenkins -> Manage Jenkins -> Script Console`

+`System.setProperty("ecutest.debugLog", "true")`

 To get a more debug output about plugin COM API communication a new log recorder with following logger instances could be created under `Manage Jenkins -> System Log -> New Log Recorder`.
-Set a preferable Name, add Loggers `de.tracetronic.jenkins.plugins.ecutest.wrapper.com.ETComClient`, `de.tracetronic.jenkins.plugins.ecutest.wrapper.com.ETComDispatch` and set the Log level at least to `FINE`.
+Set a preferable name, add loggers `de.tracetronic.jenkins.plugins.ecutest.wrapper.com.ETComClient`, `de.tracetronic.jenkins.plugins.ecutest.wrapper.com.ETComDispatch` and set the log level to at least to `FINE`.

 ![Create new COM API log recorder](docs/images/create_new_debug_log_recorder.png "Create new COM API log recorder")